Helping overwhelmed parents move out of survival mode and into grounded confidence.

 Collaboration Therapy is a co-created process.
 We build tools and strategies together — practical, attachment-based, sensory-aware supports that fit your real life.
 No generic scripts.
 No pressure to be someone you’re not.
 Just grounded, evidence-informed work that helps you move forward with steadiness and choice.
 Collaboration means we build this together.
 No generic scripts.
 Trauma-informed, attachment-based tools that fit your real life.

-Why ADHD Women and Overwhelmed Parents Choose Nurtured Foundations
+Why Choose Nurtured Foundations Therapy & Consulting

 ✓ Certified ADHD Professional with sensory integration expertise - I understand how ADHD brains and sensory systems work, not just emotional overwhelm.